Earl Grey: History

 The first Earl Grey was succeeded by his eldest son, Charles, 2nd Earl Grey.
-He was a prominent Whig politician and served as Prime Minister of the United Kingdom from 1830 to 1834, which tenure saw the passing of the Great Reform Act of 1832 and the abolition of slavery in the British Empire in 1833.
+The second Earl was a prominent Whig politician and served as Prime Minister of the United Kingdom from 1830 to 1834, which tenure saw the passing of the Reform Act 1832 and the abolition of slavery in the British Empire in 1833.
 In 1808, he also succeeded his uncle as third Baronet, of Howick.

 The second Earl was succeeded by his second (but eldest surviving) son, Henry, 3rd Earl Grey.
-He was also a Whig politician and served under Lord John Russell as Secretary of State for War and the Colonies from 1846 to 1852.
-On his death, the titles passed to his nephew, Albert, 4th Earl Grey.
-He was the son of General the Hon.
+The third Earl was also a Whig politician and served under Lord John Russell as Secretary of State for War and the Colonies from 1846 to 1852.
+On his death, the titles passed to his nephew, Albert, 4th Earl Grey, who was the son of General the Hon.
 Charles Grey, third son of the second Earl.
 Lord Grey was governor general of Canada between 1904 and 1911.
 His son, Charles, 5th Earl Grey, was a major in the Army.
 He died without male issue and was succeeded by his second cousin once removed, Richard, 6th Earl Grey.
 He was the great-great-grandson of Admiral the Hon.
 George Grey, fourth son of the second earl.
 The 6th Earl died in September 2013 and was succeeded by his brother Philip, 7th Earl Grey.

 The Grey baronetcy, of Howick in the County of Northumberland, was created in the Baronetage of Great Britain in 1746 for Henry Grey, High Sheriff of Northumberland in 1738.
 A member of an old Northumberland family, he was eighth in descent from Sir Thomas Grey, of Heton, elder brother of John Grey, 1st Earl of Tankerville (see the Earl of Tankerville, 1418 creation), and fifth in descent from Sir Edward Grey, of Howick, uncle of William Grey, 1st Baron Grey of Warke.
 In 1720 he married Hannah, daughter of Thomas Wood of Fallodon near Alnwick in Northumberland.
 Grey was succeeded by his eldest son, the second baronet.
 He represented Northumberland in the House of Commons.
 He died unmarried and was succeeded by his nephew, the second Earl Grey.
 For further history of the baronetcy, see above.